ebpf-networking/bash-cni/README.md

         –-discovery-token-ca-cert-hash sha256:5888010a3c67f2842279e5a22c496e3945e6ff6678f0ccae8d4cf03a350de4c01
 ```

-## Run the "kubeadm join ..." command on worker nodes
+## Run the `kubeadm join ...` command on worker nodes

-Run the "kubeadm join ..." command on each node to join the cluster.
+Run the `kubeadm join ...` command on each node to join the cluster.

 ```
 $ sudo kubeadm join 192.168.122.135:6443 –-token rbmp1g.pg798r0cshk4qvbw \